oracle/node-oracledb/INSTALL.md

 ### 5.2 Install Node.js

-Node.js 0.10 can be installed from various sources, such as via *brew*.
+Node.js can be installed from various sources, such as via *brew*.

 ```
-brew install node010
+brew install node
 ```

-This node-oracledb release currently works only with Node.js 0.10.

 Set your PATH to include the *node* and *npm* binaries: